CREATING & INSPIRING

 OMA is expertly designed and resourced to be replicated by anyone seeking to bring its life-changing impacts to a senior care facility in their own community.
 Certified OMA facilitators receive in-depth training on neurocognitive disorders and abstract art processes, along with administrative and fundraising guidance specific to OMA implementation.
-The innovative and outstanding course with its materials was developed by Dr. Lokon, who combined her undergraduate education in fine arts with her graduate studies in education and gerontology.
+The easy but thorough course with its materials was developed by Dr. Lokon, who combined her undergraduate education in fine arts with her graduate studies in education and gerontology.

 In Richmond, VA, Art for the Journey offers a convenient place to attend the in-person practicum.
 Also, Art for the Journey partners with Dr. Elizabeth Lokon to mentor trainees over the 15 hour online course prior to the OMA Facilitator practicum.

 *In partnership with VCU student volunteers, Dr. Dianne Simons, Faculty Emeriti, and the OT department, OMA continues to engage and inspire the next generation to embrace elders living in AL or nursing homes and engage directly, and learn that they too receive well-being through OMA!

 ***Since the onset of the COVID-19 pandemic, Art for the Journey developed capacity for the 100% virtual certification course also in partnership with the Founder, Dr. Lokon.
 This virtual certification requires trainees to participate in a three part training which provides the online course, all the materials, notebooks, thumb drives, and supplies, several live meetings by zoom with observation and debrief designed to fully prepare certified Facilitators to implement the OMA program as soon as they receive certification.
 Activities directors who take the OMA Facilitator training receive continuing education hours.